Iodine – The Mineral That Charges Your Energy Battery

 Iodine is a good antibiotic

 Good food sources of iodine are iodized salt, some seafood (not farmed seafood) and edible seaweeds.
-Iodine can be used externally and also taken internally in the form of kelp tablets, iodine supplements, Thyroid Health Capsules, Breast Health Capsules or Lugol's iodine solution.
+Iodine can be used externally and also taken internally in the form of kelp tablets or iodine supplements such as Thyroid Health Capsules.

 There are large areas of the world where soils are extremely deficient in iodine and one billion people are at risk of severe iodine deficiency.
 Iodine deficiency is far more likely if you live inland away from the ocean.